 Most importantly, learning about a region’s local languages should be a key factor in any traveler’s language learning decisions.
 Learning Mandarin Chinese is great, but maybe not the most practical choice for your summer abroad in Hong Kong or Guangzhou.
 Swahili will offer you a super authentic safari experience, but don’t expect to speak it during your South African backpacking trip.

 This definitive guide breaks the world up into culturally and linguistically similar regions that correspond well with the usual itineraries of backpackers, expats and holiday-goers.
 We’ll give a quick mention of how much you can plan to rely on English in each region, offer a few of the most useful languages for travelers and end with a few quick suggestions of other travel-friendly languages for narrower regions or more culturally ambitious trips.
-(And of course, you can pick up some of these langauges on FluentU!)

 The Languages of Eurasia: Talking the Talk on Your Eurotrip